RAMYAS2795/MYLYUINEW/content/admission/servicesContent8.md

 image : "/image/time.png"
 alternateText : "Save Time"
 heading : "Save Time"
-typeOfPage: "services"
-series: "services"
+typeofpage: "services"
 weight: 8
 draft: false
 ---

-<p>By ensuring all admission related items in a workflow, school saves a lot of time.</p>
+By ensuring all admission related items in a workflow, school saves a lot of time.